Microsoft Purview DLP: Breakdown for Tech Leader

 Conclusion

-If you want help planning or optimizing your Purview DLP deployment, contact us.
-We can assess your current data risk, design policies that protect sensitive information without disrupting collaboration, and build an operating model for ongoing monitoring and improvement.
+If you want help planning or optimizing your Purview DLP deployment, we can assess your current data risk, design policies that protect sensitive information without disrupting collaboration.

 Menu